qu8n/smile-dashboard/README.md

 ### Download the Oracle Instant Client

-> **Note:** Skip this step if you are using a MacBook machine with an M1 chip.
-This client is currently not supported on M1 machines.
+> **Note:** Skip this step if you are using a MacBook machine with an M1 chip or newer.
+Visit [this link](https://www.oracle.com/database/technologies/instant-client/downloads.html) for the latest supported systems.

 The Oracle Instant Client allows us to connect to an Oracle database (CRDB) for MRN-CMO-DMP data.
+This enables the searching of PHI data on the Patients page of the dashboard.

 Download the Oracle Instant Client from [here](https://www.oracle.com/database/technologies/instant-client/downloads.html).

 Select the version corresponding to your operating system and download the latest version's `Basic Package` zip file.

-Unzip and copy the entire directory to `/graphql-server/opt/oracle`.
+Unzip and copy the entire directory to `/graphql-server/opt/oracle` or your preferred location.

 #### Why can't we just use the Nodejs' `oracledb` package?